clemsos/writings/_quora/2015-01-08-What-is-the-origin-of-Charlie-Hebdos-name.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What is the origin of Charlie Hebdo\'s name?
+    What is the origin of Charlie Hebdo\'s name?
     - Quora
 ---